TBD54566975/super-simple-sanctions/README.md

 This sanctions checker does fuzzy date and country and name checking and issues a Verifiable Credential if the name is not on any sanctions list.

-Uses: https://moov-io.github.io/watchman/ as sanctions search engine.
+Uses: https://moov-io.github.io/watchman/ as sanctions search engine as well as web5-js library.

 # Running